codepath/android_guides/Working-with-Input-Views.md

 Check out the [Spinners](http://developer.android.com/guide/topics/ui/controls/spinner.html) guide for more details.

-Also note that customizing or styling a spinner's text requires using a [custom array adapter and layout file](http://stackoverflow.com/questions/9476665/how-to-change-spinner-text-size-and-text-color).
+Note that customizing or styling a spinner's text requires using a [custom array adapter and layout file](http://stackoverflow.com/questions/9476665/how-to-change-spinner-text-size-and-text-color).

 ## References